Johnemad96/carlasim-Docker/README.md

 fonts = [x for x in pygame.font.get_fonts() if font_name in x]
 TypeError: argument of type 'NoneType' is not iterable
 ```
-open the code file at the line (here, it is 611)
+open the code file at the line (here, it is 611).
-change the following code to the latter code
+Modify the following code to match the latter code
 ```python
 fonts = [x for x in pygame.font.get_fonts() if font_name in x] default_font = 'ubuntumono'